mech-lang/mech/README.md

 ---

-Mech is a langauge for developing data-driven, reactive systems such as robots and IoT devices.
+Mech is a language for developing data-driven, reactive systems such as robots and IoT devices.

 ## Features / Properties